MaddTheSane/sea/Seashore/ReadMe.md

 ## Build Environment

-Building Seashore requires Xcode 2.2 or later on Mac OS 10.4 or later.
-Seashore is a Universal build, and will run on any Macintosh computer running Mac OS 10.3.9 or later.
+Building Seashore requires Xcode 9.4 or later on Mac OS 10.13 or later.
+Seashore is a 64-bit application, and will run on any Macintosh computer running Mac OS 10.9 or later.

-It is also strongly recommended that you have a common, **Customized Location** for your **Build Products**.
-This location may be anywhere on your disk.
-You can set this preference in Xcode by choosing **Xcode > Preferences > Building > Place Build Product in: > Customized location:**, and clicking on the **Choose...** button.

 ## Modules and Build Order

 The following are the modules of Seashore.
-You can build them independently, but we recommend that you use the Seashore project, which has the correct dependencies.
+You can build them independently, but we recommend that you use the Seashore workspace, which has the correct dependencies.

 ### GIMPCore